 Rear Sill & Wheel-Arch Repairs

 Once welded and sealed, the panel is then re-painted in our low-bake paint booth to the original specification.
 The final process involves carefully injecting and applying “Waxoyl” anti-corrosion protection treatment to the repaired areas.
-The full process takes approximately one week to complete and costs between £ 300 to £ 750 per side (inclusive of all parts, materials) plus VAT, depending upon the severity of the corrosion.
+The full process takes approximately one week to complete and costs between £ 1,000 to £ 1,800 per side (inclusive of all parts, materials, paintwork and corrosion protection and VAT), depending upon the severity of the corrosion.

 The pictures below show repairs to a Mk2.5 model, but the work is essentially the same for the earlier models.

 As well as carrying out sill and wheel-arch repairs, we are, of course, fully equipped to carry out any aspect of restoration work on your MX-5.
-Please give me a call or drop me an email to discuss your requirements.
+Please give us a call or drop us an email to discuss your requirements.